backdrop-contrib/read_time/README.md

 Differences from Drupal 7
 -------------------------

-- At the moment it doesn't work.
-Only transferred so others could access
+- Should work the same as Drupal 7.

 Issues
 ------